Last Updated on October 6, 2022 by Editorial Team

 2. Sensing with fingers

 Next, you can use sensory salts and ask your child to draw patterns, letters, and numbers in the salts.
-This will help not only in fine-tuning their motor skills but also double up as their alphabets and number practicing sessions.
+This will help not only in fine-tuning their motor skills but also double up their alphabet and number practicing sessions.

 3. Make the beads work